DerekNgYiSong/Rpi3Qt5.12/README.md

-# Rpi3Qt5.12.2
+# Raspberry Pi 3 with Qt5.12.2

 This steps compiles QT5.12.2 into raspberry pi 3 with Buster OS and cross compile to Rpi3 program.

+Compiled successfully with system below:
 Raspberry PI OS: Buster
 Host machine: ubuntu 20.2 LTS
 IP setup in raspberry pi OS = 192.168.58.2